Are more common than hip replacements

-Partial knee replacements, as the name sugests, replaces part of the knee which is worn leaving the uneffected joint to continue as normal.
+Partial knee replacements, as the name suggests, replaces part of the knee which is worn leaving the unaffected joint to continue as normal.
 The most common is a unicompartmentals knee replacement.
 This usually is where the inner worn part of the knee is replaced by a small replacement.
 This allows for early mobilisation and rapid rehabilitation.

 Revision knee replacements